Clearwater Domestic Violence Lawyer

-Experienced Defense Against Domestic Violence Charges in Pinellas County
+Experienced Defense Against Domestic Violence Charges in Pasco County

-At Bauer Crider Kenny & Parry, our lawyers have more than 100 years of combined experience with these types of issues, and our firm has served the St. Petersburg area since 1989.
-We regularly represent clients in local, state and federal courts, helping them navigate the most complex criminal charges levied against them.
+At Bauer, Crider, Kindel and Parry, our lawyers have more than 100 years of combined experience with these types of issues, and our firm has served the Tampa Bay area since 1989.
+We regularly represent clients in local, state, and federal courts, helping them navigate the most complex criminal charges levied against them.

 What is Domestic Violence?

 Domestic violence is defined as any pattern of abusive behavior used by one partner to obtain or maintain power over the other partner.
-It can take many forms — sexual, physical, emotional, economic or psychological.
+It can take many forms — sexual abuse, physical abuse, emotional abuse, economic abuse, or psychological abuse.
 Domestic violence can also encompass other types of behavior, such as intimidation, humiliation, isolation, and threats.

 Domestic violence encompasses many different types of violent crimes, including: